projectcitybuild/web/README.md

 Mail can be viewed at http://localhost:8025

+### Debugging

+Laravel Telescope is available at http://localhost/telescope for non-production environments.

+If for some reason you don't want this, set `TELESCOPE_ENABLED=false` in `.env`

 ### Performance Monitoring

-Laravel Pulse is available at http://localhost/pulse if logged-in as an admin account
+Laravel Pulse is available at http://localhost/pulse if logged-in as an admin account.

+Data gathering is only enabled if you have `PULSE_ENABLED=true` in `.env`.
+This is `false` by default, as this is not particularly useful in a local environment.

 ### Payments

+Stripe CLI is installed as a container.

-Using Stripe CLI, you can redirect Stripe webhooks to your local containers.
-This effectively allows you to complete a Stripe Checkout (eg. to test payments) and receive the payment event and data locally.
+It redirects Stripe webhook events to your local containers, which normally wouldn't be possible without actually hosting the website somewhere public.
+This effectively allows us to complete a Stripe Checkout (eg. to test payments) and receive the payment data.

-Ensure you have set a name for your dev machine in `.env`
+Ensure you set a name for your dev machine in `.env`

 ```
 STRIPE_CLI_DEVICE_NAME=my-local-pc